WeLikeGraphQL/wordpress-graphql-api-example/README.md

  - `cd wordpress && composer install`
  - change data in `wp-config.php` according to your MySQL Server
- - and if [this PR](https://github.com/tim-field/graphql-wp/pull/9) is not be merged add
+ - and if [this PR](https://github.com/tim-field/graphql-wp/pull/9) is not merged, add:

     ```php
     require_once __DIR__.'/../../../vendor/autoload.php';
     ```

    after `namespace Mohiohio\GraphQLWP;` in `wordpress/wp-content/plugins/graphql-wp/index.php`.
  - copy/paste `wordpress` folder to your PHP Server